harding/old-docs-history-bitcoin.org/en/developer-guide.md

 An HDW is organized as several [accounts][HD account]{:#term-hd-account}{:.term}.
 Accounts are numbered, the default account ("") being number 0.
 Clients are not required to support more than one account - if not, they only use the default account.

 Each account is composed of two keypair chains: an [internal chain][]{:#term-internal-chain}{:.term} and an [external chain][]{:#term-external-chain}{:.term}.
-The external keychain is used to generate new [public addresses][addresses], while the internal keychain is used for all other operations ([change addresses][change address], [coinbase addresses][coinbase transaction], and anything else that doesn't need to be communicated).
+The external keychain is used to generate new public addresses, while the internal keychain is used for all other operations (change addresses, [coinbase addresses][coinbase transaction], and anything else that doesn't need to be communicated).
 Clients that do not support separate keychains for these should use the external one for everything.

 * m/i<sub>H</sub>/0/k corresponds to the k'th keypair of the external chain of account number i of the HDW derived from master m.